dune94/fitcycle/README.md

 Docker Desktop was installed.

-### FitBit Developer Account
+### Fitbit Developer Account

 Setup a new Fitbit developer account (dev.fitbit.com => register an app).

-A new OAuth 2.0 Client ID will be generated.
+Upon creating a new kdeveloper account and manage an application entry, a new OAuth 2.0 Client ID will be generated.
-This is necessary for setup in the URL noted below.
-Redirect URL for local development is:
+The standard redirect URL for local development is:

 http://127.0.0.1:4200/